-Lithium is a soft, silvery-white alkali metal that is highly reactive, incredibly light and low in density.
+Lithium is a soft, silvery-white metal that is the lightest of all metals and has excellent electrical conductivity.
 Though it had a diverse range of applications throughout history, in recent years, it has become a critical component of lithium-ion (‘Li-ion’) batteries due its reactivity, lightness and ability to be recharged.